kelseyhightower/docker-kubernetes-tls-guide/apiserver/README.md

-# Kubernetes API Server Configuration
+# Kubernetes API Server Configuration using Configuration Containers

 This is most likely a really bad idea, but I'm going to try it anyway.
 Use a docker data-only container to manage configuration files for the Kubernetes API server.